jeffmli/TinderAutomation/README.md

               metrics=['accuracy'])

 ```
-The results were as follows
+The resulting accuracy was about 67%.

 **Transfer Learning using VGG19**: The problem with the 3-Layer model, is that I'm training the cNN on a SUPER small dataset: 3000 images.
 The best performing cNN's train on millions of images.